Silicon Valley debate on self-driving cars: do you need a map?

 “We think we can handle 90 percent of road cases," said Carnegie Mellon's Rajkumar, "but getting to 100 percent will take longer.”

-(Reporting by Alexei Oreskovic; Editing by Peter Henderson, Sue Horton and Lisa Shumaker)
+(Reporting by Alexei Oreskovic; Editing by Peter Henderson, Sue Horton, Lisa Shumaker and Ken Wills)